 For example, someone addicted to sweets who suddenly stops their entire intake of sugar will experience heavy withdrawal symptoms.
 Similarly, an individual addicted to alcohol who stops drinking will also experience painful withdrawal symptoms.
 Withdrawal symptoms include headaches, moodiness, and physical effects, such as uncontrolled shaking, which are common to both.

 Addiction to any substance, whether food, drugs or alcohol, will have an impact on mental health.
 In addition to a lowered self-image, feelings of depression and anxiety can be experienced as well.
-A rehab that offers dual diagnosis treatment will help individuals who may have underlying causes for their addiction.
+A rehabilitation that offers dual diagnosis treatment will help individuals who may have underlying causes for their addiction.

 Getting Help With Addiction